JacobzYan/Steering-Optimization/README.md

   -Rack spacing
   -Tie rod length
   -Steering arm length

+All variables are in the top half of the code

 How to use code:
 -1 Designate the number of steps and granularity.
 -2 Change Constant variables to fit your design constraint.